 The Indiana Pacers are in a transition phase as a franchise.
 They have changed coaches, changed executives, and most importantly they have switched franchise cornerstones, from Paul George to center Myles Turner.
 Selected 11th overall by Indiana in 2015, the 21 year old brings a lot to the table.

 The Texas product is a defensive force as his energy, length, and athleticism allowed him to block 2 shots a game.
 Turner has a promising offensive game, dominating around the rim with his ability to finish with either hand and throw down dunks.
-Like the centers we mentioned above of him, another thing to like about Turner is that he has also flashed the ability to hit three pointers.
+As will be a trend with the centers ranked below him, another thing to like about Turner is that he has also flashed the ability to hit three pointers.
 He shot 35% from downtown last year on 1.5 attempts per, so look for those numbers to increase next year with more shots available.
 Another encouraging aspect of Turner’s game is his ability to knock down free throws at an 80% clip.

 While Pacer fans may be weary of the questionable Paul George deal, they should feel very grateful for having a young talent like Myles Turner.

 2016-17 Avgs: 14.5 PPG, 1.3 APG, 7.3 RPG, 0.9 STL, 2.1 BLK 51% FG, 35% 3P, 81% FT

 3. Joel Embiid

 That’s all we’ve seen from the Process, and boy were they special.
 Joel Embiid, the third overall pick in 2014, has battled injuries his whole career in Philadelphia.
 There is a lot to like about Embiid, and in the NBA environment we are in, he is the perfect modern center.
 NBA GM’s are in need of big men who hit threes, space the floor, defend the rim, and rebound.
 Embiid does all these things in concert with his traditional low post moves, incredible size, and ability to handle and move on the perimeter.